King Power Stadium in Leicester, home of Leicester City FC

 Search hotels near King Power Stadium

-The area around King Power Stadium is primarily residential.
-Most visitors stay in Leicester city centre (25-30 minute walk or short taxi ride).
+The area immediately around King Power Stadium is primarily residential — the closest hotels are 1.5-2 km away in the city centre, a 20-25-minute walk or a short taxi ride.

 Holiday Inn Express Leicester City (city centre, 2 km)

-Reliable budget option in the city centre.
+Reliable budget chain in the city centre.
 Modern rooms, good breakfast, easy access to the stadium by bus or taxi.
-Popular matchday choice.
+The most popular matchday choice for visiting supporters thanks to its straightforward bookability and walking proximity to both station and Belgrave Road.

 Belmont Hotel Leicester (city centre, 2 km)